 Survivors of a stroke may also undergo a program of stroke rehabilitation.

-Treatment of a subarachnoid hemorrhage after a burst brain aneurysm is covered below.
+Treatment for a subarachnoid hemorrhage after a burst brain aneurysm is covered below.

 Intact brain aneurysms

-A brain aneurysm that has not yet burst can be treated if it is a high-risk one.
-Smaller aneurysms that present a lower risk will be left alone, because the risk of the brain surgery itself is not worth taking.
+A brain aneurysm that has not yet burst can be treated if there is a risk of it bursting.

 If the aneurysm is small or there is a lower risk of it bursting, the doctor will monitor it.
 The risks of surgery are not worth taking with a low-risk aneurysm.